Edrington (spirits company): History

 In 2016 Edrington acquired a minority stake in Tequila Partida.
 It sold its stake to Lucas Bols in 2021.

 In 2018 Edrington Americas took a minority stake in Wyoming Whiskey, an American whiskey.

 In 2018 Edrington sold Cutty Sark to La Martiniquaise, a privately owned spirits company based in France.

 In March 2019 Edrington sold 95% of the Glenturret distillery to the Swiss Lalique Group with private investors holding the remaining shares.

+In April 2023 Edrington increased its shareholding of Wyoming Whisky to 80%, making it a majority stakeholder.
+In September 2023, Edrington acquired Vasyma, a Jerez-based cooperage business.